cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 Use bulleted lists for a list of items that are related.
 They break up long blocks of text into shorter, easier-to-read lists.
 Do this wherever you have 2 or more nouns or verbs in a series.

-Give context for your list with a lead-in sentence followed by a colon:
+Give context for your list with a lead-in sentence followed by a colon.

 * Capitalize the first word in each bullet.
 * Decide if your bullets will all be complete sentences or fragments.
 Do not mix both within one list.
 This confuses people.